starbelt/evtolpy/docs/theory/evtol-sizing.md

 ## Segment I: Transition Descend

 **Description:**
-* Calculations for the **Transition Descend** segment include both **horizontal and vertical motion**.
+* Calculations for the **Transition Descend** segment include **horizontal and vertical motion**.
-* Aerodynamic lift, induced drag, parasite drag, weight, and descent forces are included.
+* Aerodynamic lift, induced drag, parasite drag, weight, descent forces, vertical thrust assist (if gravity is insufficient), and spoiler drag (if power is negative) are included.
-* Horizontal velocity decelerates from an initial value to zero.
-Average horizontal velocity is used to compute initial velocity, final velocity, and acceleration.
+* Horizontal velocity starts from an estimated initial value and decelerates to zero.
+Average horizontal velocity is used to compute displacement, acceleration, and final velocity.
-* Vertical velocity changes from the deceleration descent velocity to the transition descent velocity.
+* Vertical velocity starts from the previous descend velocity and changes to *mission.trans_descend_v_m_p_s*.
-* The average shaft power is calculated using horizontal and vertical forces, MTOM, and rotor efficiency.
+* The average shaft power is calculated using horizontal and vertical forces, rotor efficiency, and includes adjustments for vertical thrust deficit and spoiler drag.

 **Displacement, Acceleration, and Velocity Components**
 * Let: